-St John’s Primary School 2019 Building Works draws closer to commencement
+St John’s Primary School Term 2 & 3 Building Works

-The purpose behind these works stems from the need to relocate the Pre Primary classroom to allow the children to have immediate proximity to their grounds.
+The purpose of the works is to relocate the Pre Primary classroom to allow these children to have immediate proximity to their grounds.
 The availability of outdoor/indoor flow for children in the Pre Kindy, Kindy and Pre Primary years is an essential part of good Early Childhood educational practice.

 The purpose of the works is to allow immediate accessibility for the Pre Primary children to their amazing outdoor learning environment.